 Playing Online

 You can play Codenames online, even if you’re not in the same place.
 Simply visit codenames.
 Game to create a room.
 You can set up game rules, invite friends, and even use audio or video chat to improve communication.
 A unique room location can be shared with your friends for easy access.
-Additionally, there are free webs browser versions of both the original Codenames and the two-player cooperative version called Duet available on the website, making it accessible to everyone.
+Additionally, there are free web browser versions of both the original Codenames and the two-player cooperative version called Duet available on the website, making it accessible to everyone.

-Variations Of The Codenames
+Variations of the Codenames

 Codenames offers several exciting variations that add different twists to the core gameplay: